Explore Ghost Towns in Colorado

 Nearby Fairplay Colorado (once known as South Park City) was a town called Buckskin Joe.
 Similar to all other gold strike towns, it boomed in the 1860's.
 It even propsered with over 3,000 served by several saloons, gambling halls, and traveling minitrel shows.
 Main street was lined with stores, a post office, and assay office, a courthouse, two banks, a newspaper, a mil, and three hotels.
 The mining distrcit reportedly produced 16 million dollars in gold from 1859 until the mill closed in 1866.
 High elevation weather conditions made living and travel in and out so difficult that it soon gaveway to the now surviving town of fairplay.
-All that is left of the original Buckskin Joe today is the cemetery and its memeories.
+All that is left of the original Buckskin Joe today is the cemetery and its memories.

 Visiting a Colorado Ghost Town

-Colorado is home to hundreds more ghost towns than just the ones on this list (there are over 600 in the state that still bear visible remains), and exploring them is a great way to get outside this summer.
-Before you go, make sure to do your research to be sure your vehicle will be able to make it, or be aware of how long of a hike, bike ride, cross-country ski trek it will take for you to reach the ghost town.
+Colorado is home to hundreds more ghost towns than just the ones on this list (over 600 in the state still bear visible remains), and exploring them is a great way to get outside this summer.
+Before you go, make sure to do your research to be sure your vehicle will be able to make it, or be aware of how long of a hike, bike ride, or cross-country ski trek it will take for you to reach the ghost town.
 Always leave no trace when visiting natural and historical sites, and if you hear the ghostly sounds of raucous laughter coming from the ruins of an old saloon, or an unearthly wail coming from an abandoned cemetery, then remember, it’s just the wind.
 Probably.